 A Home Warranty is not the same thing as homeowner’s insurance, nor is it a replacement for homeowners’ insurance.
 Homeowners insurance covers major perils such as fires, hail, property crimes, and certain types of water damage that could affect the entire structure and/or the homeowner’s personal possessions.
-On the other hand, a home warranty is a separate contract covering repairs and replacements on systems in your home.
-Usually, it covers for a period of one year.
-New construction that has never been lived in, the builder should give you a one-year warranty and after that, the home warranty kicks in for a certain amount of time.
+A home warranty is a separate contract covering repairs and replacements on systems in your home.
+Usually, coverage is for one year.
+For new construction that has never been lived in, the builder should give you a one-year warranty and after that, the home warranty kicks in for a certain amount of time.

 What does a home warranty usually cover?

-In general, warranties usually range between $425 – $700 and are good for one year from the purchase date.
+When something breaks, there is usually a service call fee of approximately $75 per trip.
+With most warranty programs, there are no additional fees to repair an item beyond the service call.
 Also, while home warranties cover many of your new home’s crucial systems and appliances, those items must be in working order before the contract.
 When you buy a home warranty, consider premium and optional coverage to customize the plan to fit your needs, especially if your home has more than one oven, dishwasher, a wine fridge, etc. These extra appliances may not be covered under the standard warranty.